anuragkanojiya1/MyHealthPassport/README.md

 2. **Open the Project:**
    - Open the project in Android Studio.

-3. **Create a `Constant.kt` file in `com.example.myhealthpassport` folder and put below variables in the file with your Api Keys and IDs.**
+3. **Create a `Constant.kt` file in `app/src/main/java/com/example/myhealthpassport` folder and put below variables in the file with your Api Keys and IDs.**

    ```sh
    const val ANTHROPIC_API_KEY = "Enter_your_own_Anthropic_Api_key"